T. C. Cannon: Early life

 Cannon grew up in Zodaltone and Gracemont, Oklahoma.
 His parents were Walter Cannon (Kiowa) and Minnie Ahdunko Cannon (Caddo).
 His Kiowa name, Pai-doung-a-day, means "One Who Stands in the Sun."
 He learned about the art of the Kiowa Six, a group of Native American painters who achieved international reputations in the fine art world and who helped to develop the Southern Plains Flatstyle of painting.
 Stephen Mopope and Lee Tsatoke Sr., grandson of Monroe Tsatoke, particularly influenced the young artist.

 T. C. Cannon enrolled in the Institute of American Indian Arts (IAIA) in Santa Fe in 1964, where he studied painting with Fritz Scholder (Luiseño).
+He created works that brings recognition to the late 20th century native artists.

 After graduating from IAIA, he enrolled in the San Francisco Art Institute but left after two months and enlisted in the army.

 As a paratrooper in the 101st Airborne Division, Cannon served in Vietnam from 1967 to 1968.
 During the Tet Offensive, he earned two Bronze Star Medals.
-He was also inducted into the Black Leggings Society, the Kiowa warriors' society.
+He was also inducted into the Black Leggings Society, one of the Kiowa warriors' societies.